guiarpi/Fraud-Detection/README.md

     Calculating fraud percentage using IF ELSE clause

 ### Step 7: Automate Fraud Report Generation with Cron Job
-    This step to be followen on Terminal (on Mac)
+    This step to be followed on Terminal (on Mac)

 ### Step 8: Create Fraud Alerts Table
     Using CREATE TABLE IF NOT EXISTS clause